Course details: Modules | Fees and funding | Entry requirements | How to apply.

-This is an international masters programme, for aspiring public service professionals and for all those seeking to further a career in governmental organisations, public agencies or the management of public services, whether at local, regional, national or international levels, worldwide.
-Since the programme was founded in 2009 it has attracted students from Azerbaijan, Brunei, Canada, China, Costa Rica, France, Guyana, India, Indonesia, Jamaica, Japan, Kazakhstan, Korea, Mexico, Moldova, Russian Federation, South Africa, South Sudan, St Kitts, St Lucia, Thailand, United Kingdom, Vietnam.
+The MPA is an international masters programme, aimed at those who aspire to a career in public management or policy-making in government, public agencies or non-governmental organizations working with government, whether at local, regional, national or international levels, worldwide.
+Since the programme was founded in 2009 it has attracted students from Azerbaijan, Brunei, Canada, China, Costa Rica, Croatia, France, Georgia, Guyana, India, Indonesia, Jamaica, Japan, Kazakhstan, Korea, Mexico, Moldova, Romania, Russian Federation, South Africa, South Sudan, St Kitts, St Lucia, Tajikistan, Thailand, United Kingdom, Vietnam.

 The programme intended to provide students with:

 - A rigorous and culturally-sensitive understanding of the key concepts and issues underpinning the practice of public administration internationally.

 - The ability to critically analyse structures and processes in public administration and service management.

 - A thorough understanding of the processes of public policy and management and the factors that may influence the success or failure of public policies.

 - An understanding of the relationship between leadership and management in government.

 - A critical understanding of public finance at international, national and sub-national levels.

 The programme consists of three compulsory modules, three optional modules and a dissertation.
 The dissertation is on a topic of your choosing, within the overall subject area of Public Administration.